 Governing Bodies: MHSAA -- Michigan High School Athletic Association · CAAC -- Capital Area Activities Conference

-The Lansing area's varsity collegiate tennis presence is built entirely around Michigan State University, whose Big Ten men's and women's programs are among the most prominent in the Midwest.
-Lansing Community College does not currently sponsor a varsity tennis program.
+The Lansing area's varsity collegiate tennis presence is built around Michigan State University, whose Big Ten men's and women's programs captured national attention in April 2026 when the men's team clinched the Big Ten regular-season championship for the first time since 1967 -- nearly a 59-year drought.
+Lansing Community College, an NJCAA member in the Michigan Community College Athletic Association (MCCAA), does not currently sponsor a varsity tennis program.